pedropech2001/introstructureprograming/conds-loop.md

 When the condition becomes false, the program control passes to the line immediately following the loop.
 Here, the key point to note is that a while loop might not execute at all.
 When the condition is tested and the result is false, the loop body will be skipped and the first statement after the while loop will be executed.

+**DO WHILE**

+If you recall the way the for and while loops work, you will remember that these loop types check for the loop condition at the beginning of the loop.
+Unless the condition is satisfied the loop will not be executed.

+The do while loop checks the condition at the end of the loop.
+This means that the statements inside the loop body will be executed at least once even if the condition is never true.

+Syntax
+The syntax of do while loop is as follows:

+do {
+ /* statement(s); */
+ /increment loop counter/
+} while ( condition );
+In case the condition is true, the control goes back to the beginning of the loop.
+If the condition is false, the control breaks out of the loop.

 **FOR**